Admissions & Records

 If you need assistance with your Atlas account please visit one of our Atlas Access Labs.

-- Every student's academic placement depends on their previous academic background.
-Some degree-seeking students may have to complete additional assessments for placement in courses or may submit scores from previously taken assessments.
+- Every new student's first course enrollment depends on their previous academic background and degree intent.
+New students who started the 9th grade in 2003 or after and graduated from a Florida High School with a standard diploma and active military, may choose to begin courses in college level English and Mathematics.
+All other degree-seeking students will need to take or provide scores from previously taken assessments for placement in English and Math courses.
 Proof of completed college-level courses in math and English may be substituted for portions of the assessment.
 Or, if you have taken the ACT, CPT, PERT, and/or SAT within the last two years and obtained satisfactory scores you may waive assessment in those skill areas.

 New Student Orientation

-- After you have completed your assessment, sign up for a mandatory New Student Orientation session via your Atlas account.
+- After you have completed your assessment or reviews, sign up for a mandatory New Student Orientation session via your Atlas account.

 - Attend New Student Orientation.
-At orientation we will review Valencia's degree programs, degree requirements, policies and procedures, and how your placement test impacts your first term course selection.
+At orientation we will review Valencia's degree programs, degree requirements, policies and procedures, and how your placement test or reviews determines your first term course selection.
 If your official college transcripts have not yet been received by Valencia, to ensure proper advisement, you will need to bring an unofficial copy of your transcript(s) with you to your orientation session.
 During orientation you will meet with an Academic Advisor to develop an education plan and select classes.

 Step 4: Register for Classes & Pay Tuition and Fees